Episcopal Relief & Development

 This was the overall sentiment of the recent multi-faith panel discussion entitled “Engaging the Faith Community to Address Sexual and Gender-Based Violence (SGBV),” held last week as part of the 58th Session of the United Nations Commission on the Status of Women.
 This standing-room only event brought together clergy, scholars and activists from Christian, Jewish and Islamic organizations, which provide services for those affected by violence.

 These organizations, in addition to a growing number of other faith-based and secular organizations throughout the world, are advocating for religious leaders and groups to step up and work towards changing the attitudes and behaviors that lead to violence.
-The panel highlighted the need for people within the faith to reinterpret and transform traditional theologies of gender-related domination and submissiveness.
+The panel highlighted the need for people within the faith to reinterpret and transform traditional theologies of domination and submissiveness.

 Faith leaders and groups throughout the world need to leverage their strengths: Leadership (wisdom and charisma in the pulpit and the pew), Presence (in conflict zones and the world’s most underserved and hardest-to- reach places) and Teachings (scripture that promotes love, equality and empowerment).
 Their power to shape global consciousness, especially when they collaborate with policy makers, local government, social service providers, youth coalitions and other community groups, is inspiring and without boundaries.